FPGAwars/apio/docs/command-execution.md

 ## 4. Invoking the SCons manager

 Once the `apio build` command has created the `ApioContext` instance, it is ready to start performing the command-specific logic.
-In this case, it creates an Apio `SConsManager` instance and calls its `build()` method with the values of the `apio build` command line options.
+In this case, it creates an Apio CLI `SConsManager` instance and calls its `build()` method with the values of the `apio build` command line options.

 ```python
 scons = SConsManager(apio_ctx)